Synergy between CSST and third-generation gravitational-wave detectors: Inferring cosmological parameters using cross-correlation of dark sirens and galaxies: Methods

 where $b_{\mathrm{g}}$ and $b_{\mathrm{GW}}$ represent bias parameters of galaxies and GW sources, respectively; ${r(z,\lambda)}$ is the comoving distance, and $\lambda$ represents cosmological parameters in the distance-redshift relation.
-This formula indicates that the signal of the cross term $C_{\ell}^{\mathrm{gGW}}$ will reach its maximum in bins that align with the correct distance-redshift relation.
+The weighting functions in eq.~\eqref{eq:4} exhibit distinct dependencies: $w^{\mathrm{g}}$ is defined in redshift space, whereas $w^{\mathrm{GW}}$ is defined in luminosity distance space.
+For a given redshift bin $z_i$ where $w^{\mathrm{g}}$ has non-zero support, the corresponding GW window function $w^{\mathrm{GW}}$ will contribute significantly to the angular power spectrum only if the distance bin $d_{\mathrm{L},j}$ encompasses the range of $d_{\rm L}(z, \Omega)$ mapped from $z_i$ under the assumed cosmology.
+The cross-correlation signal $C_{{\ell}}^{\mathrm{gGW}}$ is maximized when these two window functions achieve optimal overlap in the radial integration \cite{Pedrotti:2025tfg}.
+Since any deviation from the true fiducial cosmology would shift the relative alignment between the redshift and distance bins, the cross-correlation amplitude is highly sensitive to the underlying expansion history.
+Consequently, the strength of the cross-correlation signal can be utilized as a powerful probe to constrain the distance-redshift relation.
 The intrinsic properties of tracers can also affect the cross-correlation signal in different ways.
 In this work, for simplicity, we consider only three factors: the observed redshift/luminosity distance distribution, the clustering bias, and the magnification bias.

 The term $b_{X}$ represents the clustering bias of tracer $X$.
 For any tracer $X$, its density term connects to the dark matter density field through a bias term $b_{X}=\delta_{X}/\delta_{\rm m}$.
 Within the large-scale regime considered in this work, this relationship can be approximated as being dependent solely on redshift and independent of scale.
-For the clustering bias of the CSST galaxy survey, we adopt the parameterization from ref.~\cite{Gong:2019yxt}, expressed as
+For the clustering bias of the CSST galaxy survey, we adopt the parameterization from ref.~\cite{Gong:2019yxt}, expressed as:

 where $b_{0}$ and $b_{1}$ are free parameters.
-In this work, we fix them to $b_{0}=1$ and $b_{1}=1$ \cite{Gong:2019yxt}.
-For the GW sources, the clustering bias follows the same functional form, given by
+In this work, we fix them to $b_{0}=1$ and $b_{1}=1$ for simplicity \cite{Gong:2019yxt}.
+For the GW survey, the clustering bias follows the same functional form, given by

 In this work, we adopt $A_{\mathrm{GW}} = 1.20$ and $\gamma = 0.59$ as fiducial values \cite{Peron:2023zae}, while simultaneously constraining both the GW clustering bias parameters and the cosmological parameters.